 - ½ cup dried lentils that soaked in water for at least 10 minutes

-- 1 bunch scallions (washed and chopped in food processor, the green parts mostly)
+- 1 bunch scallions washed and chopped in food processor

-- 20 oz. cherry/grape tomatoes (1 small package or a little more than 1 package)
+- 20 oz cherry/grape tomatoes 1 small package

-- In a bowl, combine ground beef with puréed onion, salt, pepper, and turmeric.
-Ball into ½-inch sized meatballs and set aside.
+- In a bowl, combine ground beef with the ½ puréed onion, 3 teaspoons (1 tablespoon) sea salt, 1 teaspoon black pepper, and 1½ teaspoons turmeric.
+Form into small, ½-inch sized meatballs and drop them into the soup, one-by-one.

 - Add cilantro, parsley, and scallions.

-- On med-med-high heat, heat enough olive oil to completely cover the bottom of a pan.
-Add 2 chopped onions and fry until browned (about 10 minutes).
+- Over med-med-high heat, add ghee to the bottom of a pan.
+Add 2 chopped onions and fry until golden-brown, mixing occasionally to prevent burning (about 10 minutes).
 Once fried, tilt pan to drain the excess oil to one side of the pan with the onions on the other/higher side.

-- Break the fettuccine into approximately 3 inch-long pieces.
+- Break the fettuccine into approximately 3 inch-long pieces and add to pot.

 - Add chickpeas, kidney beans, and tomatoes.

-- In a small pan on med-low heat add the leftover olive oil from frying onions (or about 1 tbsp of oil).
-Then add leftover onions, garlic, a pinch of turmeric, and a pinch of salt and pepper.
-Fry just for a minute or two, mixing.
-Add ½ tbsp of mint and immediately remove pan from heat.
-Garlic and mint will burn if left on heat too long.
+- In a small pan over med-low heat add the leftover ghee or tallow from frying onions.
+Then add leftover fried onions, garlic, a pinch of turmeric, and a pinch of salt and pepper.
+Fry just for a minute or two while mixing.
+Add ½ tablespoon of dried mint and immediately remove pan from heat.
+Garlic and mint will burn if left on heat.

 - Soup is ready once noodles have cooked through.
 Serve each bowl with a tablespoon or so of the onion/garlic/mint mixture right on top.
 Enjoy!